 (See also Overview of Vasculitis.)

-Symptoms may develop suddenly or gradually.
+Symptoms of polymyalgia rheumatica may develop suddenly or gradually.
 Severe pain and stiffness occur in the neck, shoulders, upper and lower back, and hips.
 The stiffness and discomfort are worse in the morning and after periods of inactivity and are occasionally severe enough to prevent people from getting out of bed and from doing simple activities.
 People may feel weak, but the muscles are not damaged or weak.
 People may also have a fever, feel generally unwell or depressed, and lose weight unintentionally.

 Erythrocyte sedimentation rate (ESR), C-reactive protein levels, or both: In people with polymyalgia rheumatica, results of both tests are usually very high, indicating active inflammation.

-Blood count: This test is done to check for anemia.
+Complete blood count: This test is done to check for anemia.

 Creatine kinase: This test is done to check for muscle tissue damage (myopathy), which can cause weakness and pain of the shoulder and hip muscles.
 If the level of creatine kinase in the blood is elevated, muscle damage is likely.
-In people with polymyalgia rheumatica, muscle damage is absent, so the creatinine kinase level is normal.
+In people with polymyalgia rheumatica, muscle damage is absent, so the creatine kinase level is normal.

-Rheumatoid factor and anticyclic citrullinated peptide antibodies testing: These antibodies are present in up to 80% of people with rheumatoid arthritis but not in those with polymyalgia rheumatica.
+Rheumatoid factor and anti-cyclic citrullinated peptide antibodies testing: These antibodies are present in up to 80% of people with rheumatoid arthritis but not in those with polymyalgia rheumatica.
 This test helps doctors distinguish between the two.

 Corticosteroids commonly cause side effects in older people (see Spotlight on Aging: Giant Cell Arteritis and Polymyalgia Rheumatica).